brightzheng100/instana-server-on-k8s/all-in-k8s/README.md

 ## The TL'DR Guide

-You may run it in your Mac, or a Linux machine, as long as the required tools are installed.
+You may run it in your laptop (e.g. MacBook), or a Linux machine, either way should just work as long as you can access the Kubernetes cluster and the required tools are installed.

 **And, make sure you've already logged into Kubernetes cluster with ClusterAdmin permission.**